Are Bichon Frises Good with Kids? Family Guide

 Best Ages for Introduction

 Early intervention consistently produces better outcomes and lower costs than reactive treatment for breed-associated conditions.
-Watch for early signs of allergies, maintain regular veterinary visits, and keep your dog at a healthy weight — obesity exacerbates nearly every health condition Bichon Frises are prone to.
+Watch for early signs of allergies, maintain regular veterinary visits, and keep your dog at a healthy weight — excess weight worsens most of the conditions Bichon Frises are prone to.

 Veterinary Care Schedule for Bichon Frises